pret/pokeemerald/INSTALL.md

 - [Windows (msys2)](#windows-msys2)
 - [Windows (Cygwin)](#windows-cygwin)

 The instructions have been ordered by the performance of their respective terminal.
 Out of the provided terminals, **WSL1** builds pokeemerald the fastest, and is thus **highly recommended**, but is only available on Windows 10. **msys2** is the second fastest, and **Cygwin** is the slowest.
+Unscientific benchmarks suggest msys2 is 2x slower than WSL1, and Cygwin is **5-6x** slower than WSL1.
 For advanced users, **WSL2** is an option and is even faster than **WSL1** if files are stored on the WSL2 file system, but some tools such as [porymap](https://github.com/huderlem/porymap) cannot interact with said files due to problems [outside the control of maintainers](https://bugreports.qt.io/browse/QTBUG-86277).

 All of the Windows instructions assume that the default drive is C:\\.
 If this differs to your actual drive letter, then replace C with the correct drive letter when reading the instructions.